-From an early age, I was both a very brainy kid and a natural leader.
-I attended St. Mark’s Catholic school through 8th grade, and was fastidious, even a perfectionist, in my studies.
+From an early age, I was both very brainy and a natural leader.
+I attended St. Mark's Catholic school through 8th grade and was fastidious, even a perfectionist, in my studies.
 I served as both class president as well as student council president, and graduated at the top of my small, private school class.

 When I was 12, my mother suddenly died of cancer, and my life irrevocably changed.
 Though I diligently continued with my studies and leadership at Plano East Senior High, I also struggled with depression, isolation and rage at a world that would so dramatically destabilize mine and my siblings' lives.
 It was not an easy time.

 In 1998, after earning my BA in Psychology from the University of North Texas, and through the enormous help of my college mentors, I won a Fulbright Fellowship to study breast cancer survivorship in London.
 Committed to better understanding the psychological aspects of the disease that took my mother, I interviewed over forty women treated for breast cancer throughout greater London.
 The theme of that research became the focus of my doctoral studies, namely, how does spirituality change the cancer experience, and how does cancer change our faith?